-Are you thinking about installing solar panels on your home and wondering how to pay for it?
+Are you thinking about installing solar panels on your home and wondering how to get a loan for it?
 If you are considering going solar, the good news is the price of these systems has dropped in recent years.
 And there are many solar panel financing options than ever.

 Keep reading to learn about the available options to finance solar panels for homeowners, including solar panel loans.